Exploring the Impact of Consumerism and Climate Change

 Shop Second-Hand: Choose thrift stores or online marketplaces for purchases.
 A study from ThredUp showed that shopping second-hand can cut carbon emissions by 82% compared to buying new.

 Research Brands: Be informed about the sustainability practices of different brands.
-A 2021 survey by McKinsey found that 67% of consumers consider sustainability when making a purchase, underscoring the importance of supporting ethical businesses.
+A 2021 McKinsey survey found that 67% of consumers consider sustainability when making a purchase, underscoring the importance of supporting ethical businesses.

 By adopting these strategies, we contribute to a collective effort to mitigate the negative effects of consumerism on the planet.